kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 - a method to associate the allocated device status to the allocation result in the resource claim.

 With those in place, a resource claim with multiple requests might allocate the same device multiple times.
 This may or may not be desired, so this KEP also introduces:
-- a distinct attribute constraint to prevent allocating the same shareable device in the same claim multiple times.
+- a distinct attribute constraint to prevent allocating the same multi-allocatable device in the same claim multiple times.

 Relations to other KEPs:
-- [KEP 4815](https://github.com/kubernetes/enhancements/issues/4815): The partitioned devices can be a shareable device or have mutually exclusive partitions where one partition is shareable and the other is not.
+- [KEP 4815](https://github.com/kubernetes/enhancements/issues/4815): The partitioned devices can be a multi-allocatable device or have mutually exclusive partitions where one partition is multi-allocatable and the other is not.
+  The partitioning constraints (the remaining `SharedCounters`) are only checked once during the allocation of a multi-allocatable partitioned device.
+  Meanwhile, the constraints introduced in this KEP (the remaining `Capacity` of the multi-allocatable partitioned device) are checked during every allocation of the same device.
 - [KEP 5007](https://github.com/kubernetes/enhancements/issues/5007): The allocated share can be provisioned at the pre-bind step.
 - [KEP 4817](https://github.com/kubernetes/enhancements/issues/4817): A single network device can be shared across multiple pods, with each allocated share's `NetworkData` identified by a unique Share ID.
+- [KEP 4816](https://github.com/kubernetes/enhancements/issues/4816): The enhancement must be able to handle subrequests when the DRAPrioritizedList feature is enabled.

-A motivating use case is to allocate a shareable network device in the [CNI DRA driver](https://github.com/kubernetes-sigs/cni-dra-driver) which can be selected by more than one pod on demand during scheduling.
+A motivating use case is to allocate a multi-allocatable network device in the [CNI DRA driver](https://github.com/kubernetes-sigs/cni-dra-driver) which can be selected by more than one pod on demand during scheduling.
 The original discussion is in [this PR's comment thread](https://github.com/kubernetes-sigs/cni-dra-driver/pull/1#discussion_r1889265214).
 The limitation of current implementation has been addressed [here](https://github.com/kubernetes-sigs/cni-dra-driver/pull/1#discussion_r1890166449).
 The virtual network device is created and configured once the CNI is called based on the information of the master network device.
 The configured information specific to the generated device cannot be listed in the ResourceSlice in advance.

-This feature is also beneficial for the other shareable devices which are not within scope of [KEP-4815](https://github.com/kubernetes/enhancements/issues/4815).
+This feature is also beneficial for the other multi-allocatable devices which are not within scope of [KEP-4815](https://github.com/kubernetes/enhancements/issues/4815).
 For instance, this feature will be allow reserving memory fraction of virtual GPU in [the AWS virtual GPU device plugin](https://github.com/awslabs/aws-virtual-gpu-device-plugin).
 In other words, the device capacity allocation is determined by the user's claim.

 ### Goals

-- Introduce an ability to allocate a shareable device via DRA multiple times in scenarios where pre-defined partitions are not viable, for example because there would be too many of them.
+- Introduce an ability to allocate a multi-allocatable device via DRA multiple times in scenarios where pre-defined partitions are not viable, for example because there would be too many of them.
 - Let DRA driver declare which device-level resource it can guarantee or reserve to a specific request and what are valid values that can be reserved,
 - Let users specify in device requests how much of certain device resources they require.